tjsangster/ElegooLCDShieldLib/README.md

 # ElegooLCDShieldLib
-A basic (yet fast) graphics library for the Elegoo 2.8" LCD shield and Arduino Mega 2560.
+A fast low level graphics library for the Elegoo 2.8" LCD shield and Arduino Mega 2560.
+Intended to be used as a base for higher level libraries.

 *Features:*
   * Fill screen (much faster than manufacturer included libraries)